5 Steps to Craft a Church Mission Statement

 Church mission statement example from National Community Church

-2. Use Familiar Language
+2. Use Familiar Language to Your Congregation

 To make your mission statement the most effective and memorable, you’ll also need to use words that are easy to recall for your people.
-This will depend somewhat on your context and congragation demographics.
+This will depend somewhat on your context and congregation demographics.

 Example from Red Rock Church, Littleton, CO: